Applied Architecture // Catalog Design

 Architecture

 281 categories built from actual SKU data, not leadership assumptions or inherited structures.
-A four-level hierarchy designed for findability, merchandising scalability, and structured data ingest into SuiteCommerce.
+A four-level hierarchy designed for findability, merchandising scalability, and structured data ingest into the commerce platform.

 Download Blank Template ↓